 Philoptochos Chapters across the country are encouraged to particiapate in the Dress for Success effort.
 Dress for Success is a not-for-profit organization that helps low-income women make tailored tranisitions to the workforce.
 Each Dress for Success client receives one suit when she has a job interview and a secon suit when she obtains a job.
 Women are referred to Dress for Success by government agencies, shelters, immigration services, and job training programs.
 Dress for Success accepts donations of interview-appropriate suits, blazers, blouses, and shoes.
 Donations can be forwarded to any of the 60 Dress for Success affiliates throughout the United States.

-Inspired by His All Holiness Ecumenical Patriarch Bartholomew who is known as the Green Patriarch throughout the world, the National Philoptochos Environment Responsibility Committee was established in January of 2010 to promote awareness of our members to their relationship with their environment.
+Inspired by His All Holiness Ecumenical Patriarch Bartholomew who is known as the Green Patriarch throughout the world, the National Philoptochos Environment Responsibility Committee promotes awareness of its members to their relationship with the environment.
 The environment is a work of God, and we must act responsibly to protect the Earth’s natural resources.
-To promote our Patriarch’s message, the committee sends a bimonthly communication of “Green Tips” which help sustain the environment on the Philoptochos website.
+To promote the Patriarch’s message, the committee features a bimonthly communication of “Green Tips” which help sustain the environment on the Philoptochos website.
 The Philanthropy Witness provides a direct link to all communications and a permanent link is housed on the Philoptochos Facebook page.